Connect with us on LinkedIn Follow us on Twitter Find us on Facebook

 $5,000 Thomas J. Hays Memorial Scholarships:

-2024 Scholarship Honorees:
+2026 Scholarship Honorees:

-Charlotte Ackerman, West Whiteland Fire Department, Exton
+Charlotte Ackerman, West Whiteland Fire Company, Exton

-Elizabeth Ann Brown, Radnor Fire Company, Radnor
+Edward Burke, Radnor Fire Company, Radnor

-Riley Carroll, Bryn Mawr Fire Company, Bryn Mawr
+John Burns, Bryn Mawr Fire Company, Bryn Mawr

 Dominic Cipriani, Bryn Mawr Fire Company, Bryn Mawr

-David Evans, Jr., Aston Township Fire Department, Aston
+Madison Evans, Aston Township Fire Department

 Anthony Frank Fiore, Good Fellowship Ambulance Club, West Chester

-Kaitlyn Harkins, Belmont Hills Fire Company, Belmont Hills
+Kamryn Harkins, Belmont Hills Fire Company, Belmont Hills

 Madison Jones, West Whiteland Fire Company, Exton